Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 June

 June is the first in a series of uncomfortable travel months in Taipei.
-Expect rain—and lots of it.
-Daytime temperatures climb into the 30s regularly.
-In the heat & humidity, you’ll appreciate Taipei’s indoor shopping and underground passageways.
+Expect rain—and lots of it!
+Daytime temperatures in June climb into the 30s regularly.
+In the extreme heat & humidity, you’ll appreciate Taipei’s indoor shopping and underground passageways.

 • Average Temperature: 27ºC (81ºF)